 Three ways to help create this desired culture are:

 Understanding ransomware and what to do when it occurs is the job of a CEO.
-By implementing the above 5 steps, you will be well on your way to properly protect yourself from a ransomware attack, and ensure your company isn’t tomorrow’s news.
+By implementing the above 5 cybersecurity tips for CEOs, you will be well on your way to properly protect yourself from a ransomware attack, and ensure your company isn’t tomorrow’s news!